This Roma Pass review covers all the great ways you can save money and time in Rome. But, is there a better option? Read more to find out!

 - Admission to The Colosseum and the Roman Forum/Palatine Hill is counted as one entry if you visit them both on the same day.
 I highly recommend you do so.
 (FYI, the Forum is my favorite place to visit in all of Europe.)
 Make sure to give yourself plenty of time at these locations because you’re only allowed one entry per site with the pass.

-How Does the OMNIA Vatican and Rome Card Work?
+How Does the OMNIA Vatican and Rome Pass Work?

-As we mentioned, with the OMNIA Vatican and Rome Card, you get access to everything the Roma Pass has to offer PLUS it includes Vatican City attractions not offered by the Roma Pass alone.
+As we mentioned, with the OMNIA Vatican and Rome Pass, you get access to everything the Roma Pass has to offer PLUS it includes Vatican City attractions not offered by the Roma Pass alone.
 Like the Roma Pass portion of the pass, the OMNIA Card is also good for 3 days once activated.
-With the OMNIA Vatican and Rome Card, you get free admission and Fast Track Entry to all of the following (Current as of August 2016):
+With the OMNIA Vatican and Rome Card, you get free admission and Fast Track Entry to all of the following (Current as of May 2017):